About Fenway Studios

 Artists working during the post-World War II era included Gardner Cox, who painted portraits of Harvard presidents, four Secretaries of State and several Supreme Court Justices.
 Artist Mary Reardon designed murals for the National Shrine of the Immaculate Conception in Washington, and sculptor Amelia Peabody and painter Polly Thayer kept studios in the building.
 Gyorgy Kepes, an internationally recognized artist, painted at Fenway Studios and founded the School of Advanced Visual Studies at MIT.

 By 1974, shares of the building had long since passed on to the heirs of the original trust.
 The building was not being properly maintained and owed the city nearly $200,000 in back taxes.
 It was quietly put up for sale.
-At this time a group of artist-tenants formed an organization that called itself “Artists for the Preservation of the Fenway Studios” and moved to purchase the building from the trust, which owned it.
+At this time a group of artist-tenants formed an organization that called itself “Artists for the Preservation of Fenway Studios” and moved to purchase the building from the trust, which owned it.

 With the generous guidance and expertise of Boston real-estate entrepreneur Bob Kuehn as their consultant, the artists went to their landlord's office on a Boston wharf and dropped an offer on the table, $175,000 in cash plus the assumption of the $200,000 in back taxes.
 Although the offer was quickly accepted, no bank in Boston would give the artists a mortgage.
 Interest on the back taxes continued to accumulate, and the city threatened to lock the front door.
 Kuehn and Edward Abrams, of Abrams Management Company, lent the artists money to keep the doors open.